rosieyxl/dance-away/README.md

 # ECE 241 Final Course Project
+Contributors: Rosie Liu, Napat Kaewkamnerd, Eshaa Chenthuran

-A variation of the classic arcade game: Dance Dance Revolution, built using concepts such as FSMs, VGA display, etc.
+A version of the classic arcade game: Dance Dance Revolution, built using concepts such as FSMs, VGA display, etc.